cypress-io/cypress-documentation/source/guides/core-concepts/cypress-studio.md

 Next, the Test Runner will execute the test in isolation and pause after the last command in the test.
 {% imgTag /img/guides/cypress-studio/extend-test-3.png "Cypress Studio Extend Test" "no-border" %}

+To record actions, begin interacting with the application.
+Here we will click on the first name input and as a result we will see the click recorded in the Command Log.

+{% imgTag /img/guides/cypress-studio/extend-test-4.png "Cypress Studio Extend Test" "no-border" %}

+Next, we can type a new name and see that action recorded.

+{% imgTag /img/guides/cypress-studio/extend-test-5.png "Cypress Studio Extend Test" "no-border" %}